Protecting your capital is your first priority.

 There are six important things you must do to manage your account safely and effectively:

-2)Take small losses and make big gains.
+1)Lock in profits.2)Take small losses and make big gains.

 3)Use margin with caution.